Clippers' cool-hand Lue is NBA's best in elimination games - WTMJ

 The Clippers’ season is on the line again Wednesday night at Staples Center against the Suns, who lead the series 3-2.
 Phoenix is a 1-point favorite, according to FanDuel Sportsbook.

-LA is likely to be without two-time NBA Finals MVP Kawhi Leonard, who has been out with a right knee sprain.
-The team provided no update Tuesday regarding center Ivica Zubac, who sat out Game 5 because of a MCL sprain in his right knee.
+LA will be without two-time NBA Finals MVP Kawhi Leonard, who has been out with a right knee sprain.
+The team also said Tuesday that center Ivica Zubac, who sat out Game 5 because of a MCL sprain in his right knee, is questionable to play.

 The Clippers have proved they can win without those two starters, as well as potential starter Serge Ibaka, whose back surgery ended his season.
 Both of their wins so far have come by 14 points each.
 Phoenix’s wins have been by a combined 11 points.